 SID (Speed Indicator Devices) The two SID units are now up and working in the village.
 We have a number for volunteers who have kindly come forward to help move them around and change the batteries to ensure they are always up and running.
 Training will be held on Saturday, 23rd September 2017 from 9am in Hapstead Hall by Richard Speller, WSCC Highways so come along if you want to find out more and are not already signed up or contact the Clerk on 01444 226209 or ardinglypc@ hotmail.co.uk if you want to find out more.

 Full plans of the final design due to be installed in September/October 2017 by WSCC Highways can be viewed below:

 The Parish Council has distributed 30mph/40mph bin stickers to residents living on through roads.
 If you would like any more of these for your bins, please do get in contact with the Parish Clerk.

 Mr. Stuart Noel (Chair), Mr. Will Meldrum (Vice Chair), Mrs. Fiona Rocks, Mrs. Rowena Chalk, Mr. Derek Stutchbury and Mr. Brian Strutton.
-In addition residents Mrs. Sarah Chapman, Mr. Roger Harris and Mr. Andrew Lambert.
+In addition residents Mrs. Sarah Chapman, Tamara Nelson and Mr. Andrew Lambert.

 Traffic Committee Minutes